cardano-community/guild-operators/docs/Scripts/env.md

 * `CNODE_HOME` - The root directory of the Cardano node holding all the files needed.
 Can be left commented if `prereqs.sh` has been run as this variable is then exported and added as a system environment variable.
 * `POOL_NAME` - If the node is to be started as a block producer by `cnode.sh` this variable needs to be uncommented and set.
 This is the name given to the pool in CNTools (not ticker), i.e. the pool directory name under `$CNODE_HOME/priv/pool/<POOL_NAME>`

-Take your time and look through the different variables and their explanations and decide if you need/want to change the default setting.
+**Take your time and look through the different variables** and their explanations and decide if you need/want to change the default setting.
 For a default deployment using `prereqs.sh`, the `CNODE_PORT` (all installs) and `POOL_NAME` (only block producer) should be the only variables needed to be set.
-A snippet of the `env` file shown below.

 ``` bash
 ######################################